dakarcid19/tests1/README.md

-# tests1
+# Website Dev Storage
-just a repository to work some projects
+This repository is made to store some ideas and codes that come up around.
+Such as snippets from Python and C#, or JS.

+## Made By Renzo Cardoza